conventionalcommit/commitlint/README.md

 #### Releases

-Download binary from [releases](https://github.com/conventionalcommit/commitlint/releases) and add the path to your `PATH`
+Download binary from [releases](https://github.com/conventionalcommit/commitlint/releases) and add it to your `PATH`

 #### Using go